 Dangun is now regarded as the founder of the Korean nation and has become a symbol of national identity.
 The Dangun myth gives the Koreans a sense of national identity as a distinct race descending from a common ancestor.

-On the National Foundation Day, ceremonies are held at the shrines of Dangun in various places of South Korea.
-There is also an official ceremony held at the Sejong Performing Arts Center.
+On National Foundation Day, ceremonies are held at the shrines of Dangun in various places in South Korea and there is usually an official ceremony held at the Sejong Center.